Rafu7s/FirstWebpage-internal-inline/README.md

 >more CSS + JS coming soon...

 #### Inspiration
-Project inspired by "Pasja informatyki HTML course" movie and w3schools.com (especially for the CSS)
+Project inspired by "Pasja informatyki HTML course" movie <br>
+and w3schools.com (especially for the CSS)

 #### Contact